astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ### Environment-level Settings

 Environment-level settings are those that impact your entire Airflow environment (all DAGs).
-They will all have default values, which can be overriden by setting the appropriate environment variable or modifying your `airflow.cfg` file.
+They will all have default values, which can be overridden by setting the appropriate environment variable or modifying your `airflow.cfg` file.
 Generally, all default values can be found in the [Airflow Configuration Reference](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
 To check current values for an existing Airflow environment, go to **Admin** > **Configurations** in the Airflow UI.
 For more information, read [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html) in Airflow's documentation.

 > **Note:** If you're running on Astronomer, you should modify these parameters via Environment Variables.
 For more information, read [Environment Variables on Astronomer](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).